 Q1.
 Can I pay by credit card?

 A1.
-Not at this time, unless you want to pay more.
+Yes, but you will have to pay more.
 We are program designed to run lean and save everyone involved money.
 In order to accept credit cards, we'd have to add the processing fees.
-If you must pay by credit card, and don't mind paying an extra 4%, we can add it on to your bill.
+If you must pay by credit card, and don't mind paying an extra 5%, we can add it on to your bill.
 It's a little more work, but email me and I'll do it.

 Q2.
 Where do I mail my check and who do I make it out to?

 A2.
 Checks should be made payable to Shoreline Breakers and can be mailed to 115 Green Hill Road, Killingworth, CT 06419.
 Paying on-line by check through QuickBooks is free, easy, and convenient but if you are uncomfortable doing so, checks can be mailed.
 Checks can also be left in the red cash box at our facility in Old Lyme.